LegendaryLinux/AginahBot/README.md

 # AginahBot
 A Discord bot designed to help organize and moderate Multiplayer-Capable Randomizer games.
-Find it in use at the [MultiWorld Discord](https://discord.gg/B5pjMYy).
+Find it in use at the [Archipelago Discord](https://discord.gg/B5pjMYy).

 [Click here to learn how to add AginahBot to your Discord server!](https://github.com/LegendaryLinux/AginahBot/wiki/Using-AginahBot-on-Your-Discord-Server)